 If you have to replace the engine block it could cost you more than $10,000 depending on the make and model of your vehicle.
 Most people don’t have a spare ten grand lying around in their bank accounts, or even an extra $2,500 if their transmission blows.

 The cost of repairs will depend on your vehicle, but it can cost you thousands of dollars to make repairs to components like the transmission and suspension, which is money most Americans don’t have.

 If that cost seems absurd to you, luckily you aren’t alone.
 We’re on a mission to make car repairs more affordable to the every day working person.
 With Protect My Car, you don’t have to hold your breath every time that check engine light comes on.
 Protect My Car is basically an insurance policy for the mechanical features in your car.
 If your car breaks down when you have a policy with us you pay a deductible for covered expenses and we take care of getting the car repaired and covering the cost.

 Yes, you heard that right.

 For less that the cost of a cup of coffee each day, you can get coverage for:

 When you walk into the repair shop with a coverage plan from PMC, you can rest assured that you will never pay for these repairs listed here.
 You pay a $100 deductible, just like insurance and we pay the rest.

 Does that sound like a fair deal to you?

 If it does, just fill out the form below for a free quote, and see how great it can be to never have to pay for car repairs ever again.
-It couldn’t be more simple to get a quote from us and you could find yourself saving thousands of dollars per year on car repairs.
+It couldn’t be more simple to get a quote from us and you could find yourself saving thousands of dollars per year on car repairs or extended warranty suv, car, and truck warranty coverage plans.
 Below this diagram you will find a button “click for a free quote” from there you can call us or simply get a hassle free quote online.

 Protect My Car offers multiple levels of extended coverage for vehicles.
 The chart below outlines what those levels cover and how much the deductible will cost.